 The hues of blue can best be seen underwater, while the sun dances on the surface from sunrise to sunset.

 Trogir and its surrounding area offer you the opportunity to go diving - ranging from discovery dives to night diving for the more experienced.
 So take this opportune moment - Kairos - to dive into the deep blue and explore the sea life; multiple species of fish, plants, and clams.

 On the cliffs of the Island of Čiovo an opportunity to pet a lobster might present itself.

-The Mlinice Pantan are situated between Split and Trogir and represent the unique connection between nature and history.
-The renovated renaissance mlinice (little mills) have the features of a fortification and are an important example of industrial architecture.
+The Mlinice Pantan is situated between Split and Trogir and represent the unique connection between nature and history.
+The renovated renaissance mlinice (little mills) has the features of a fortification and is an important example of industrial architecture.
 The Mlinice rely on more than 12 little sources that form a lake, and all of this into the wider sea laguna.
 Pantan is the habitat of many fish and bird species and autochthonous plants.
 This ichthyological-ornithological reserve today is a real tourist attraction, and there is also a restaurant of local and international specialties and a supreme quality wine list.
 Pantan also offers unique accommodation within the small mill's fortress.
-The best season for swamp bird watching is during autumn, because Pantan is an important migration location.
+The best season for swamp bird watching is during autumn because Pantan is an important migration location.